2021 Handbook of Florida Water Regulation: Florida Right-to-Farm Act

-The Florida state government recognizes that agriculture is a major contributor to the Florida economy, as lands under cultivation constitute irreplaceable resources and preserve the landscape and environmental resources of Florida.
-Also recognizing that farm operations (farming) in urbanizing areas are potentially subject to nuisance lawsuits, which can force the premature removal of farmland from agricultural use, the Florida Legislature passed the Florida Right-to-Farm Act (FRTFA) to protect reasonable farm operations from nuisance lawsuits.
+The Florida state government recognizes that agriculture is a major contributor to the Florida economy, as lands under cultivation constitute irreplaceable resources and preserve the landscape and environmental resources of Florida, especially when compared with urban landscapes.
+Also recognizing that farming in urbanizing areas are potentially subject to nuisance lawsuits, which can force the premature removal of farmland from agricultural use, the Florida Legislature passed the Florida Right-to-Farm Act (FRTFA) to protect reasonable farm operations from nuisance lawsuits.

 How does FRTFA restrict nuisance lawsuits?

-FRTFA [Florida Statutes, Section 823.14] restricts nuisance lawsuits against farmers by providing that farm operations that have been in operation for one year or more since their established dates and that were not nuisances when they were established will not constitute a public or private nuisance if the farm operations conform to generally accepted agricultural and management practices.
+FRTFA [Florida Statutes, Section 823.14] restricts nuisance lawsuits against farmers by providing that farm operations that (a) have been in operation for one year or more, (b) were not nuisances when they were established, and (c) conform to generally accepted agricultural and management practices, are not a public or private nuisance.

 The provisions of FRTFA are not affected by change of ownership, changes in the farm product(s) being produced, changes in the conditions in or around the locality of the farm, or those changes brought by compliance with the best management practices (BMPs) adopted by local, state, or federal agencies.